RenderHeads/lib-VideoTester/README.md

 - ValidCodec: an array of codec names that are valid
 - MaxWidth: the largest the video width can be.
 - MaxHeight: the largest the video height can be.
-- FrameRates: An array of integer values for acceptable framerates.
+- FrameRates: An array of integer values for acceptable frame rates.
-- Max Bitrate:  The highest acceptable bitrack in KBPS.
+- Max Bitrate:  The highest acceptable bitrate in KBPS.

 # Dependencies
-This project requries *ffprobe* (part of ffmpeg package) installed on your computer and available in PATH.
+This project requires *ffprobe* (part of ffmpeg package) installed on your computer and available in PATH.
 We may make a version that distributes this together with the build.

 ## Installing FFProbe
 - Mac (CLI): Run `./download-ffprobe` from the repo's root directory.
 If you want a system install of *ffprobe* run `brew install ffprobe`.
 - Windows: Download here: https://ffmpeg.org/download.html - install and add to path manually.